yesvanthra/newgit/README.md

 ## Overview

-This Python function extracts the middle characters from a word.
-It handles both even and odd word lengths to return the appropriate middle character(s).
+This Python function calculates and returns the middle character(s) of a word.
+It works as follows:

+- If the word's length is odd, it returns the middle character.
+- If the word's length is even, it returns the middle two characters.

 ## Usage